-When picking or assembling different articles, which are not marked, the problem often arises of quality assurance with colours or shapes.
+When picking or assembling different items that are not labelled, the problem of quality assurance for colours or shapes often arises.
 Is the picked or assembled part really correct?
-The support provides an image selection.
+Support is provided by a picture selection.

-On a mobile, graphic display or on a permanently mounted assembly station PC, 4 different LUCA-Serverpictures from the database are displayed to the employee and referred to as Pick-by-Picture.
-Depending on the objective of the test, different colours of the same product, shapes or different products are displayed.
+On a mobile, graphic display or on a permanently mounted assembly station PC, the employee is shown 4 different images from the database from LUCA-Server and designated as Pick-by-Picture .
+Depending on the objective of the inspection, different colours of the same product, shapes or different products are displayed.
 The selection and position of the images is random.
-Only one image of the four displayed images is correct.
-The remaining three images show small or larger differences.
-The employee must compare the product with the images and confirm on the touch screen.
-If the confirmed image is correct, the process step is switched on accordingly.
-If the confirmation is incorrect or the employee cannot confirm a picture, the process step is interrupted and the case is clarified.
-The end product can optionally be captured as an image for subsequent quality assurance.
+Only one of the four images shown is correct.
+The remaining three pictures show small or bigger differences.
+The employee has to compare the product with the pictures and confirm it on the touch screen.
+If the confirmed image is correct, the process step continues accordingly.
+If the confirmation is incorrect or the employee cannot confirm an image, the process step is interrupted and the case is clarified.
+The end product can optionally be recorded as an image for later quality assurance.

 Camera or eye?

-Of course, automatic camera recognition for Pick-by-Picture is a better alternative, depending on the product.
-However, the requirements for using a camera with image processing are not always easy to meet.
-Also the maintenance and care of such automatic camera systems with Pick-by-Picture are often very complex and expensive.
-LUCA can support both solutions with the Pick-by-Picture ® method.
+Of course, automatic camera recognition for Pick-by-Picture® is a better alternative, depending on the product.
+However, the requirements for using a camera with image processing are not always easy to fulfil.
+The maintenance and servicing of such automatic camera systems with Pick-by-Picture® are also often very complex and expensive.
+LUCA can support both solutions with the Pick-by-Picture® method.
 We work here with well-known and professional camera manufacturers.
 Of course, the acquisition costs of the camera systems are significantly higher.
-We are happy to support you if required and often connect the method with other order picking systems.
+We are happy to support you if required and often combine the method with other picking systems.